 - Two-thirds of all forklifts in use will be involved in some sort of accident during the life of the forklift

 - Operator training can improve forklift truck performance by approximately 70 percent.

 I could go on but you get the idea: forklifts = dangerous.
-But it goes without saying that many forklift accidents are caused by or result in serious injuries as the result of defective forklift design.
+But it goes without saying that many forklift accidents are caused by or result in serious injuries as the result of a defective forklift design.
 Since it is known that this product is extremely dangerous, it is imperative that forklift truck makers anticipate potential accidents and plan accordingly.